WWE Championship: Monday Night War and unification

 A diagram showing the evolution of various wrestling world championships and the way they are connected to the WWE Championship.

 In 1991, World Championship Wrestling (WCW), a member of the NWA, established the WCW World Heavyweight Championship to replace the NWA's world title.
 In 1993, WCW seceded from the NWA and grew to become a rival promotion to the WWF.
-Both organizations grew into mainstream prominence and were eventually involved in a television ratings war, dubbed the Monday Night War.
+Both organizations grew into mainstream prominence and were eventually involved in a Nielsen ratings war, dubbed the "Monday Night War".
 Near the end of the ratings war, WCW began a financial decline, which culminated in WWF purchasing WCW in March 2001.
 As a result of the purchase, the WWF acquired, among other assets, WCW's championships.
 Thus, there were two world titles in the WWF: the original WWF Championship and the WCW Championship, which was eventually renamed the "World Championship".

 Nine-time champion Triple H shown holding the WCW Championship in his right hand, and the WWF Championship.
 Together, these two titles were used in tandem to represent the Undisputed WWF Championship from December 9, 2001, to April 1, 2002.

 In December 2001, the two championships were unified at Vengeance.
-At the event, Stone Cold Steve Austin defeated Kurt Angle to retain the WWF Championship, while Chris Jericho defeated The Rock for the World Championship.
+At the event, "Stone Cold" Steve Austin defeated Kurt Angle to retain the WWF Championship, while Chris Jericho defeated The Rock for the World Championship.
 After this, Jericho then defeated Austin, unifying the WWF and World Championships, and becoming the first Undisputed WWF Championship; the Undisputed championship retained the lineage of the WWF Championship and the World Championship was retired.
 Subsequently, the Big Eagle Belt (formerly representing the WWF Championship) and the Big Gold Belt (formerly representing the World Championship) were used in tandem to represent the Undisputed Championship.
 Jericho held the championship for four months until he lost it at WrestleMania X8 against Triple H, who was soon after presented with a single championship belt.
 Following the company's rebranding from WWF to WWE, the championship's name was officially changed to the Undisputed WWE Championship, and later to the WWE Undisputed Championship.